JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 You looked wretchedly ill–and we persuaded you to have a drop of brandy and water to cheer you up a little.”

 “I am not used to brandy and water.
-It is quite possible—-”
+It is quite possible—”

 “Wait a bit, Mr. Franklin.
 I knew you were not used, too.
 I poured you out half a wineglass-full of our fifty year old Cognac; and (more shame